7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 ![Select All Rect Vertices](_static/Bearing_Block_Select_All_Rect_Vertices.png)

 Click _OK_ to add the selector to the main _History_ list.
 Nothing will be displayed at this time since selector visualizations have not been implemented.
+However, a `.vertices()` entry will be seen in the _History_ list.

 ### Step 3 - Add Counter-Bore Holes